 - Step 3: Depending on the option selected provide useful links to the relevant option selected.

 You can think of this method as sign-posting the most useful content to your users really quickly.
-Of course a good B2B website design will do this anyway, and each website’s content is different.
+Of course, a good B2B website design will do this anyway, and each website’s content is different.
 If you think your website is brief and easy to navigate you can use a 3 step Chatbot to generate leads for booking demos or downloading content rather than signposting content.

 Chatbot Example: Signpost useful content

 Where better to use an example than the Kings & Queens of Inbound Marketing themselves, HubSpot.
-I’ll use an example of a Chatbot on there homepage to talk you through what they have done.
+I’ll use an example of a Chatbot on their homepage to talk you through what they have done.